Note: the best way to link to this page is as http://www.rutishauserlab.org/osort

-Spike sorting is the process of attributing each action potential (spike) recorded with an electrode to a particular neuron.
-This way, it is possible to extract the signals of single neurons even if (as is usual) spikes from multiple units are recorded.
-Spike sorting is essentially an unsupervised clustering problem.
-One of the major problem is that it is at priori not known how many clusters there are.
-There are many approaches in the literature that solve this problem.
-However, most of these are either supervised (manual) and are computationally very expensive.
-In addition, these algorithms are batch processing algorithms - that is, all data must be available before they can run.
+OSort is a Matlab implementation of a semi-automatic spike sorting algorithm that we and others have used extensively for the detection and sorting of extracellular microelectrode recordings in humans.
+Most algorithms in the literature are batch processing algorithms - that is, all data must be available before they can run.
 We have large amounts of data acquired from many channels in parallel.
 Manual sorting is thus not an option.
-Also, we would like to develop experiments that adapt themself to the neural response in realtime.
+Also, we would like to develop experiments that adapt themself to the neural response in realtime and we would like to deal with slowly drifting electrodes and/or changing noise sources.
 Thus we needed an algorithm that can sort spikes as they are recorded - spike by spike.
+Osort is such an algorithm.
 The clusters are built and adapted iteratively over the course of the recording.
 This page documents our implementation of our online spike sorting algorithm OSort.
 It can be used like any other spike sorting package to process data offline.
 In addition, it can also be used for online processing and closed-loop experimentation.
-Please see our package StimOMatic for this purpose, into which we are currently integrating OSort as a plugin.
+Please see our package StimOMatic for this purpose.

 Together with the algorithm, we provide two datasets: 1) a benchmark dataset of simulated extracellular traces at different levels of detection and sorting difficulty, and 2) a actual real recording (human single wire) to illustrate the sorting process.

 Our benchmark dataset has in the meantime been used by several other authors to compare and evaluate spike sorting algorithms.
 See, for example, this recent review article: Gibson et al. 2012, Spike Sorting: The First Step in Decoding the Brain, IEEE Signal Processing Magazine.